 Basically any episode that accentuates his Jerk Ass qualities ends with him getting a solid block of hilarious karma dropped on his head.
 "Roughin' It" is another good example, where he ends up alone in his RV stuck with sunburn, swamped with bugs, and itching from poison ivy (not to mention having been electrocuted by his own faulty products earlier) while everyone else enjoys camping the old fashioned way.

 Jerk with a Heart of Gold: While he rarely shows it, he does love and care about Helga, and in some instances can help out other characters when needed.
+They even hint that he does care about his wife as well, especially in "Summer Love" when she told him about another man teaching her "the Watoosty".

 Kick the Dog: His "orphan boy" line (referring to Arnold) in "Parent's Day".
 It's so mean it would be a Moral Event Horizon if he'd said it directly to Arnold (as it stands, he was talking to Helga and was just characteristically loud and uncaring about anyone else overhearing).

-Mother of Helga and Olga, Miriam is a depressed, constantly sleepy, seemingly ditzy housewife with an addiction to "smoothies" (Word Of God confirms that all of these are signs that Miriam is an alcoholic, with "smoothies" as a cover-up for booze).
+Mother of Helga and Olga, Miriam is a depressed, constantly sleepy, seemingly ditzy housewife with an addiction to "smoothies" (Word of God confirms that all of these are signs that Miriam is an alcoholic, with "smoothies" as a cover-up for booze).
 It's not uncommon to find her sleeping in strange places.
 However, she can be very competent and intelligent, but unfortunately it seems that being married to Big Bob has really brought her down.

 Alcoholic Parent: While they couldn't state it outright (since Hey Arnold is still a kids' show, despite the myriad of "adult jokes"), Miriam is obviously a heavy drinker, with the show using smoothies as a metaphor for booze.
 If you look closely when she grabs some ingredients for her "smoothies", she grabs a bottle of Tabasco sauce and if "The Pataki's" was made, it is informed she would be attending AA.